Learn How to Relax Without Alcohol:...

 10. Reading Books

-Experts at the National Alliance on Mental Illness (NAMI) describe reading as "a healthy escape."16 It can give you a break from daily stress without alcohol.
-Reading can also expose you to new ideas and perspectives.
-As you practice this coping skill, you might pick up new ones, too.
+Experts at the National Alliance on Mental Illness (NAMI) describe reading as "a healthy escape."16 It lets you take a break from the stress of daily life without the negative effects of alcohol.
+Reading can also enrich your inner world, exposing you to new ideas and perspectives.
+By practicing this coping strategy, you can learn new ones at the same time.

 11. Writing and Journaling

 Writing, especially journaling about your life, can help you process thoughts and feelings.
-Research suggests that writing may support recovery for people with alcohol use disorder.17 It may also support confidence and brain health.
-If you join a writing group, you might also find more social support.
+Research suggests that writing may support recovery for people with alcohol addiction.17 Specifically, it can boost your self-confidence and stimulate new brain activity.
+If you join a writing group, it can also help you connect with other people.

 Pouring a glass was my pause button, and then I'd have a huge spike in anxiety after heavy drinking that negates all of the benefits.
 Reframing how you relax is essential; you need a new off button, and there are alternatives without the hangover effect.